Last updated: January 28, 2025

 Debt-to-income (DTI) ratio

-For example, if your total monthly liabilities add up to $2,000, but you make $3,000 per month gross income, your DTI ratio would be 66% ($2,000 divided by $3,000).
-This may put you at risk of being declined for a HELOC.
+For example, if your income is $3,000 per month, and your monthly debt liabilities are $2,000 per month, your DTI ratio would be 67% ($2,000 divided by $3,000).
+This DTI ratio may put you at risk of being declined for a HELOC or home equity loan.

-Loan-to-value ratio
+LTV ratio

-Check current home equity loan rates
+Check current HELOC and home equity loan rates

 Once you're ready, you can get started on your application!

-Although Discover Home Loans doesn’t offer HELOCs, you may be eligible to borrow between $35,000 to $300,000 with a home equity loan.
+Although Discover Home Loans doesn’t offer HELOCs, you may be eligible to borrow between $35,000 and $300,000 with a home equity loan.
 Review the requirements for a home equity loan to find out more.

 Find your low,